dojo/docs/developer/design/builder.rst

 Alternatives/extentions to this general procedure include:

-* Providing a default profile for each package the application defines
+* Providing a default profile for each package the application defines.

 * Including all build profile values in the loader configuration resource (they will simply be ignored by the loader).

 * Making the configuration configurable, typically depending on a URL query parameter or build switch.

-Don't be concerned about the need to download an extra resource to configuration the application.
-As well see in xxx, the writeDojo transform allows a customized configuration to be embedded in the loader resource and the replacements transform allows chunks resources, like the configuration script element, to be replaced--perhaps with nothing.
+Don't be concerned about the need to download an extra resource to configure the application.
+As well see in xxx, the writeDojo transform allows a customized configuration to be embedded in the loader resource and the replacements transform allows chunks of resources, like the configuration script element, to be replaced--perhaps with nothing.

 =============
 Resource Tags